Student Handbook

 Distribution of illegal/controlled substances 10

-* Students found responsible for intentional or reckless destruction of college or private property are assigned 10 points and suspended from the college.
-The only exception is for students who turn themselves in to Campus Safety or Residential Life within 48 hours following the incident.
+* Students found responsible for intentional or reckless destruction of college or private property may be assigned up to 10 points and suspended from the college.
+Students who turn themselves into Campus Safety or Community Living within 48 hours following the incident will be given consideration for coming forward.
 These students will be assigned a minimum of four points and required to pay twice the cost of the repair, up to $1000, with a $100 minimum charge.

 Point Forgiveness